Newport Wetlands National Nature Reserve, RSPB Newport Wetlands, Nash, NP18 2BZ. OS Grid Ref: ST 334 834

 In 2008 it was designated as a National Nature Reserve.

 Newport Bus service number 63 to Whitson stops at the reserve car park.
+This is a demand responsive service - to book contact Newport Bus on 01633 211202.

 Almost all of the paths around the reedbeds are accessible to wheelchairs and there are benches approximately every 100 metres.